top of page

 忘れようとしても思い出せない

-I tried to forget but I can't remember
+Even when I try to forget, I can’t remember

 2018